hillerlab/GeneLossPipe/README.md

+We recommend running [TOGA](https://github.com/hillerlab/TOGA) which incorporates an improved version of the gene loss detection pipeline and offers many additional features, including gene annotation and orthology inference.

 # Computational pipeline to detect gene loss events

 In order to achieve high specificity, this pipeline implements a number of steps that overcome assembly and alignment issues, and address evolutionary exon-intron structure changes in genes that are conserved.